bcolloran/autostat/README.md

 # Autostat

-An implementation of the Automatic Bayesian Covariance Discovery algorithm (part of the "Automatic Statistician" research program), with a handful of adjustments made to focus on
+An implementation of the Automatic Bayesian Covariance Discovery algorithm (part of the "Automatic Statistician" research program), with a handful of adjustments made to focus on forecasting.

 # How to use